 Lisa Jourdan is the Operations and Events Manager for Perry World House.
 She is responsible for coordinating all activities within as well as supervising event organizers, caterers, and other event-related personnel.
 Lisa came to Penn from Washington, D.C. where she helped produce annual fundraisers for elite non-profits such as the John F. Kennedy Center for Performing Arts and Vital Voices Global Partnership.
 Most recently she managed events for a non-profit health organization in D.C. raising critical service funds for medically at risk populations.
 In 2010 Lisa traveled to South Africa to conduct research on the corporate social responsibility of the sponsors and partners of FIFA’s World Cup.
 It was here that her desire to work for an organization focusing on the global impact of creating and planning mega events was cultivated.
 Lisa is excited to be at Perry World House where her interest in the socio-economic, environmental and cultural effects of policy planning is in line with Perry World House’s aim to advance interdisciplinary research on issues of global importance.
 Lisa earned a dual degree in Environmental Studies and Psychology from Gettysburg College in Pennsylvania and her Master’s in Tourism Administration with concentrations in Event Management and Sustainable Development from George Washington University in Washington, D.C.

-Kate Leader is the Senior Program Associate for Perry World House.
-She is responsible for advancing the intellectual life and research of PWH and the Global Innovation Program and works closely with students, faculty, postdocs, and visiting fellows to design and implement innovative programming.
-She manages the PWH research theme, "Global Shifts: Urbanization, Migration, and Demography," launched in fall 2016.
-Most recently, Katelyn was a Fulbright-Clinton Fellow serving as a Special Assistant in Haiti’s Ministry of Planning and External Cooperation in Port-au-Prince, where she designed and led research on post-earthquake urban expansion and rural resettlement.
+Kate Leader is Program Manager for the research theme Global Shifts: Urbanization, Migration, and Demography, which launched in fall 2016.
+In this capacity, she designed the theme's strategic, multi-year vision and manages all aspects of intellectual engagement and output, including conferences, workshops, research papers, and visiting fellows.
+Kate works closely with Penn's students, faculty, and postdocs, as well as external policymakers and practitioners, to connect academia and policy on pressing global challenges connected to the Global Shifts theme, such as the urban integration of refugees and migrants and sustainable urbanization.
+She also designed and manages several of Perry World House's undergraduate student programs.
+Most recently, Kate was a Fulbright-Clinton Fellow serving as a Special Assistant in Haiti’s Ministry of Planning and External Cooperation in Port-au-Prince, where she led research on post-earthquake urban expansion and rural resettlement.
 She completed her MPhil in Development Studies at Oxford University (St. Antony's College), with a focus on urban-rural linkages in Haiti.
 Prior to that, she spent two years working for the Office of International Affairs at the US Department of Justice in Washington, DC.
-Katelyn received her BA in International Relations, summa cum laude, from the University of Pennsylvania.
+Kate received her BA in International Relations, summa cum laude, from the University of Pennsylvania.